Identification of Semiparametric Panel Multinomial Choice Models with Infinite-Dimensional Fixed Effects: Empirical Application

-We run 100 simulations for each of the five methods in Table \ref{tab:Comp} to estimate $\b_{0}$.
-To replicate the data structure of the empirical exercise, we set $N=205$, $D=3$, $J=4$, and $T=52$.
-We report in Table \ref{tab:MCEmp} the percentage of simulations that the corresponding method is able to generate correct signs for all coordinates of $X_{ijt}$.
+We run 1,000 simulations for each of the five methods in Table \ref{tab:Comp} to estimate $\b_{0}$.
+To replicate the data structure of the empirical exercise, we set $N=205$, $D=3$, $J=4$, and $T=10$.
+We report in Table \ref{tab:MCEmp} the percentage of simulations that the corresponding method produces correct signs for all coordinates of $X_{ijt}$.

-The percentages that our proposed method is able to generate correct signs for all coordinates of $X_{ijt}$ for $\alpha=0.15,\ 0.3,$ and $0.5$ are 96\%, 97\%, and 82\%, respectively.
-The accuracy of the estimator is negatively affected by the correlation between $X_{ijt}^{\left(2\right)}$ (Promo) and $A_{ij}$ (multiplicative fixed effect).
-None of the other methods in Table \ref{tab:MCEmp} generates estimates of $\b_{0}$ with correct signs.
-It is worth mentioning that the CM-based method requires $A_{ij}$ entering the utility function linearly, which is violated in our DGP in \eqref{eq:mcemp_uijt}.
-Apparently, all these other models than ours, due to their additive separable structure, completely ignore the positive dependence between the observable covariate $X_{ijt}^{\left(2\right)}$ (promotion) and the multiplicative fixed effect $A_{ij}$, thus producing biases in their estimates.
+The percentages of simulations where our proposed method produces correct signs for all coordinates of $X_{ijt}$ for $\alpha=0.15,\ 0.3,$ and $0.5$ are 91.50\%, 85.90\%, and 74.20\%, respectively.
+The accuracy of the estimator is negatively affected by the correlation between $X_{ijt,2}$ (Promo) and $A_{ij}$ (multiplicative fixed effect).
+In contrast, none of the other methods in Table \ref{tab:MCEmp} generates correct signs as ours does.
+The alternative models, owing to their additively separable structure,\footnote{We note that the CM method requires $A_{ij}$ entering the utility function linearly, which is violated in \eqref{eq:mcemp_uijt}.} may overlook the positive dependence between Promo and the multiplicative fixed effect $A_{ij}$, which can bias the resulting estimates.\footnote{Notably, RCLM produces \textquotedblleft wrong signs\textquotedblright{} in this simulation exercise, even though it yields the expected signs in the empirical application in Section \ref{subsec:emp-Results-and-Discussion}.
+A plausible interpretation is that, while RCLM is more flexible than, for example, MLogit-FE, the unknown selection effect in this dataset may be insufficiently strong to cause RCLM to fail, yet strong enough for MLogit-FE and related methods to do so.
+This observation highlights the potential value of our method as a robustness-check tool.}

-Intuitively, since products with larger $A_{ij}$ are more likely to be promoted $\left(X_{ijt}^{\left(2\right)}=1\right)$ by the selection of marketing managers, the average effective price sensitivity of promoted products tend to be larger than those products not promoted.
-This drives those estimators that ignore such confounding selection effects to produce a negative coefficient on the interaction term $X_{ijt}^{\left(1\right)}\times X_{ijt}^{\left(2\right)}$ (Price $\times$ Promo), as found in the empirical illustration (Table \ref{tab:Comp}).
-In contrast, our method handles such \emph{non-additive} dependence between observable characteristics and unobserved fixed effects reasonably well, illustrating the robustness of our methods.
+Intuitively, since products with larger $A_{ij}$ are more likely to be promoted $\left(X_{ijt,2}=1\right)$ by the selection of marketing managers, the average effective price sensitivity of promoted products tends to be greater in magnitude than that of non-promoted products.
+This drives those estimators that ignore such selection effects to produce a negative coefficient on the interaction term.
+In contrast, our method handles such \emph{non-additive} dependence between observable characteristics and unobserved fixed effects well, illustrating its robustness in these models.